 While diabetes is a kind of poster child for wireless medical technology, it’s far from the only medical issue to address.
 Commercial products employing BLE, Wi-Fi, Zigbee, and Thread are already on the market and serve to monitor a range of vital signs, such as heart rate, blood pressure, and temperature.
 Aberrations in these signs from normal levels are indicators of the onset of poor health, but early intervention minimizes hospitalizations.
 These wireless devices all forward critical information (via a cellular network) to remote medical staff members and family members.
 Some wirelessly powered products even go so far as to monitor a patient’s every move and pass the information in near-real time to remote artificial intelligence (AI)-powered servers.
 This process is important because it ensures that any deviations from the patient’s normal routine, which shows to be an early indicator of illness or deterioration in mental health, is rapidly flagged to trigger an investigation.

 Wireless technology has gained significant traction among medical applications, but this is just the start of something much bigger.
-The Bluetooth Special Interest Group (SIG), who is the custodian of what was once a low-power wireless technology targeted squarely at the consumer electronics sector, quantifies the promise of wireless technology for medical applications in its Bluetooth market update 2018 report.
+The Bluetooth Special Interest Group (SIG), which is the custodian of what was once a low-power wireless technology targeted squarely at the consumer electronics sector, quantifies the promise of wireless technology for medical applications in its Bluetooth market update 2018 report.
 In the document, Bluetooth SIG reports that shipments of Bluetooth chips for health and wellness devices will grow from 362 million this year to 670 million by 2022, and that’s just one technology variant.
 The industry groupings representing Zigbee, Wi-Fi, and Thread report similar dramatic growth as well.

 Steven Keeping gained a BEng (Hons.) degree at Brighton University, U.K., before working in the electronics divisions of Eurotherm and BOC for seven years.
 He then joined Electronic Production magazine and subsequently spent 13 years in senior editorial and publishing roles on electronics manufacturing, test, and design titles including What’s New in Electronics and Australian Electronics Engineering for Trinity Mirror, CMP and RBI in the U.K. and Australia.
 In 2006, Steven became a freelance journalist specializing in electronics.
 He is based in Sydney.